In short (really short):

 I really like cycling, not in a race/match way, but going out on my roadbike lets me escape the world of computers, my work and worries for a while.
 Simply pedaling and enjoying the views along the way.
 And besides that I also walk a lot.
 The great thing about cycling and walking is that they both fit well in the hobby of photography.
 It’s easy to take a camera with you wherever you go (even if it’s only a smartphone-thingy).

 It’s not my main goal, but it is very pleasing to see my photos are used for CD- and DVD-sleeves every once in a while, or for other promotional material.
 A list of publications can be seen here.
 This isn’t being done for free however!
 Investing in photography gear, computers, software… the time involved, traveling costs… it all adds up and as musicians want me to pay for their music, it’s only fair that we photographers get paid for our work/art too.
-Contact me for details.
+Contact me for details of check the Getty Images calculator for a basic startpoint (prices are negotiable, I’m not that strict).